 Coal and Lye – What Conditions?

 Such a reaction strongly suggests isolation.
 The reaction required considerable heat.
 Also, air was to be excluded, since carbon would react preferentially with the oxygen in it.
+And likely an excess of carbon would be used to assure reaction completion.

 C + O₂ → CO₂